tomdalling/old-tomdalling.com/resources/blog-posts/2012-12-16_03-matrices-depth-buffering-animation.markdown

 However, translation requires at least a 4x3 matrix, and perspective projection requires a 4x4 matrix, and we need both of those, so we are forced to use 4D.

-These are called [homogenous coordinates][].
+These are called [homogeneous coordinates][].
 In a later article, when we cover directional lighting, we will learn about what the 'W' dimension actually represents.
 At this point, however, we only need to know how to convert from 3D to 4D.
 When you convert a 3D coordinate into 4D, always set the 4<sup>th</sup>